 Academic integrity is one of the most important qualities a student, instructor, or researcher can possess.
 Once that integrity is lost, it is virtually impossible to recover, and its loss represents a severe lapse in ethics.
 Cheating and plagiarism are two of the most serious violations of academic integrity in an educational environment.
 Having been a student, I fully understand the pressure to succeed.
-However, I do not consider cheating to be excusable in any form or under any circumstances, as I personally believe that a lack of ethics in your academic career is indicative of how you will behave in your future occupation.
-Any STUDENT CAUGHT CHEATING OR PLAGIARIZING ON ANY ASSIGNMENT WILL AUTOMATICALLY RECEIVE ZERO CREDIT FOR THAT ASSIGNMENT.
+However, I do not consider cheating to be excusable in any form or under any circumstances, as I personally believe that a lack of ethics in this phase of your academic career is indicative of how you will behave in your future occupation.
+Any student caught cheating or plagiarizing on any assignment will automatically receive zero credit for that assignment.
 If collusion between multiple students can be unequivocally demonstrated, each student will receive this same penalty.
-All instances of cheating and plagiarism will be reported to both the deans of Physical Sciences, Math, and Engineering (PSME) and Student Development for possible further disciplinary action.
+All instances of cheating and plagiarism will be reported to both the dean of Physical Sciences, Math, and Engineering (PSME) and the dean Student Development for possible further disciplinary action.